urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 2. If a matching file is found, it is speculatively loaded:
   - If the correct constant is defined, success
   - Otherwise, an error is raised
-3. If no matching file is found, look instead for `Foo::Baz`, then `Baz`, unless they are already defined
+3. If no matching file is found, it looks instead for `Foo::Baz`, then `Baz`, unless they are already defined
-4. If none of the candidate constants can be loaded, raise a `NameError`
+4. If none of the candidate constants can be loaded, it raises a `NameError`

 Rails has thus freed us from manually loading our code.
 It's done so by employing several assumptions, however, which come at varying costs.